KILowrey/CISC191-DnD5eSpellTracker/README.md

 __Week 1__
  - Write the project proposal
  - Plan the object-oriented design, starting with CRC cards.
-Determine classes (with fields and methods) and interfaces and their responsiblites. (the "model" part of MVC.)
+Determine classes (with fields and methods) and interfaces and their responsibilities. (the "model" part of MVC.)
  - Create the UML.
  - Begin writing project page.

 __Week 2__
- - Write code for classes X, Y, Z.
+ - Write code for all the Character, Spells, and Points classes and Interfaces
+ - Start copying over all the SRD spell files
  - Develop text cases and test code as it is written.

 __Week 3__
- - Finish writing classes.
+ - "Finalize" the code for Character, Spells, and Points classes and interfaces
+ - Continue to copy over the SRD spell files
  - Determine where exception handling is needed to ensure the program fails gracefully
  - Design th eGUI (sketch it out on paper) - include the design in the weekly update!

 __Week 4__
+ - Finish copying over the SRD spell files if haven't already
+ - Perfect code for the Character, Spells, and Points classes and interfaces.
  - Test, test, test, debug, and test some more.

 __Week 5__